 Well when I was considering leaving my full-time job, I thought about it a lot, but when I actually said it out loud I was surprised that my husband was on board!
 Then I talked it over with my parents and my in-laws and they were all really supportive.
 I think if I hadn’t gotten such positive feedback from my family it would not have been such an easy decision.

-To view the rest of the feature, click here to go to the Elizabeth Anne Designs blog.
+To read the rest of this feature, click here to go to the Simply Jessie Photography blog.

 Today I bring you event planner Joan with Five Grain Events to continue on our Profile series.
 This blog series highlighting different business owners and entrepreneurs.
 Plus I think all my brides should get to know Joan a bit!!
 She is the founder of Five Grain Events and leads the way for fabulous Chicago events.
 She is way fun, laughs alot, does wonderful work and makes organization look easy.
 We met because of her pursuit of networking and connecting wedding vendors to one another.
 She found me!
 You can find more information on her website and blog as well as follow her on Facebook and Twitter as well!